8ball030/jubilant-chainsaw/README.md

 To this end, I have been actively seeking alternatives to the current system.
 Which brings me nicely to Plutus.it

-A bridge between the world of fiat and the world of crypto, there is the potential for a whole new system to emerge where we are not reliant upon decisions made behind closed door by shadowy bankers and power brokers pulling strings behind the scenes.
+A bridge between the world of fiat and the world of crypto, there is the potential for a whole new system to emerge where we are not reliant upon decisions made behind closed door by shadowy bankers and power brokers pulling secret strings behind the scenes.

 Plutus provide a non-custodial solution to the issue of a how to bridge the gap between the real world and the virtual.